What Is the Defensive Shift

 The Debate Within NPB

 NPB's Rules Committee reviewed a report on MLB's shift-ban effects at its January 2024 meeting.
 The report noted that because NPB's shift usage is lower than MLB's (roughly 12 percent vs. 34 percent), the batting-average boost from a ban would be limited, an estimated 5 to 8 points.
 Proponents argue the ban would restore traditional baseball strategy and make games more exciting through more hits.
-Opponents counter that tactical diversity through data analytics is a hallmark of modern baseball and that regulation unfairly restricts clubs' strategic freedom.
+Opponents counter that tactical diversity through data analytics is a hallmark of the data-driven baseball that emerged in the 2010s and that regulation unfairly restricts clubs' strategic freedom.
 Former Chunichi Dragons manager Hiromitsu Ochiai weighed in, stating that it is the batter's job to develop the skill to beat the shift and that banning it by rule puts the cart before the horse.

 Related books are also helpful